 How much time does studying online take up?

 Studying online takes as much time as studying in a traditional mode.
 The major time saving is that you are no longer having to commute to the campus to interact with your lecturers and fellow students.
 Additionally, studying online can provide you with greater flexibility allowing you to build your study schedule to suit you.

 What technology do I need to study online?

 You need a computer and access to the Internet.
 Most online activities take place in the SETU Waterford online learning system called Moodle which just internet access.
 Some courses might require specialist software, for example computer programming, but this is all clearly indicated in the course handbook and on the course information area on the SETU Waterford website.

 You can also use the computer facilities in our Luke Wadding Library on the SETU Waterford main campus for studying and using online library resources.

 How do I attend online classes?
 Do I have to be at my computer at a certain time each day?

 Some lecturers will be delivering their lectures live online in real time.
-You can log into the WIT online learning system to virtually attend these lectures, contribute to the discussions and interact in real time with your lecturers and your fellow students.
+You can log into the SETU Waterford online learning system to virtually attend these lectures, contribute to the discussions and interact in real time with your lecturers and your fellow students.
 You may need to at your computer at a certain time on specified days in order to interact with your lecture in real time.
 However, some lecturers might record these lecturers and allow you to view the recording afterwards if you can't make the live session due to other commitments.

 Fulltime Blended Course Definition